 - Will sponsored travel be involved, for what purpose, and at what frequency?
 How will the NIH laboratory be managed during those absences?
 Will the researcher plan to take personal leave to attend to activities in the foreign laboratory?

 When an approver in a Laboratory, Branch, Division or IC is provided with any of the following documents for approval, the approver should consider how that proposed approval action integrates with other, approved activities.
-The sole purpose of the integrative approach is to be sure that the approver is using a holistic view of how a single approval, in context of parallel approvals, might lead to a perception (or reality) of undue foreign influence.
+The sole purpose of the integrative approach is to be sure that the approver is using a holistic view of how a single approval, in context of parallel approvals, might lead to a perception (or reality) of undue foreign interference.
 It allows the approver to decide if an additional conversation with the NIH employee is warranted.
 The types of documents relevant to the holistic approach include, but are not limited to:

 - Annual ethics disclosures.